Scotland

 Scott McTominay — Napoli.
 Scotland's most important player.
 Goals from midfield, physical presence, set piece threat.
 The engine who transformed Scottish qualifying.

-Che Adams — Southampton / elsewhere.
+Che Adams — Torino.
 Scotland's most natural goal-scorer.
 Pacey, mobile, and sharp in the box.

 John McGinn — Aston Villa.
 Energy, passing, and goals from the No. 8 position.
 Scotland's most complete midfielder.